 4. Pre-Existing Conditions

 Workers’ comp will not pay benefits for “pre-existing conditions,” i.e., medical issues or problems that a worker already has when they suffer a compensable on-the-job injury.
-If you suffered a previous injury to the same body part as your current injuries, or if there is evidence you suffered from a pre-existing medical issue that impacts your current condition, your claim may be denied or your benefits reduced.
-However, your workers’ compensation insurer is responsible for the aggravation, acceleration or “lighting up” of an underlying medical condition or pre-existing injury.
+If you suffered a previous injury to the same body part as your current injuries, or if there is evidence you suffered from a pre-existing medical issue that impacts your current condition, you may be denied workers compensation However, your workers’ compensation insurer is responsible for the aggravation, acceleration or “lighting up” of an underlying medical condition or pre-existing injury.
 Therefore, just because you are told your claim is denied because of a pre-existing condition, it does not mean your claim is not compensable.

 5. Significant Misconduct/Fault